THINGS TO DO

 WELCOME TO SICLY

-We’re so excited to celebrate our wedding in Palermo, the vibrant heart of Sicily — a city shaped by centuries of stories and civilizations.
-Once touched by the Greeks, Romans, Arabs, Normans, Spaniards, and French, Palermo carries within its walls the traces of all those who have once called it home.
+We’re so excited to celebrate our wedding in Palermo, the vibrant heart of Sicily — a city shaped by centuries of history.
+Influenced by the Greeks, Romans, Arabs, Normans, Spaniards and French, Palermo carries traces of all the civilizations that have once called it home.

-It’s a place of golden light and vivid contrasts: grand cathedrals and crumbling palazzi, fragrant markets alive with voices and colours, and streets where beauty and chaos dance side by side.
-Here, Arab, Norman, and Mediterranean influences intertwine in the food, the architecture and the people, creating a spirit that is generous, passionate, and timeless.
+It’s a place of golden light and vivid contrasts: grand cathedrals and crumbling palazzi, fragrant markets full of colour and voices, and streets where beauty and chaos exist side by side.
+You'll see the Arab, Norman and Mediterranean influences intertwine in the food, architecture and culture, creating a spirit that is generous, passionate and timeless.

 Chiesa di Santa Maria dell’Ammiraglio